MoSHOTus/advanced-agi-system/README.md

 This project implements an advanced Artificial General Intelligence (AGI) system with a web interface for interaction and visualization.

-**Note: All code in this project was generated and is being edited by an AI assistant.**
+**Note: All code in this project was generated and is being edited by BLACKBOXAI, an AI model developed by BLACKBOXAI.**

+## About BLACKBOXAI

+BLACKBOXAI is an advanced AI model created by BLACKBOXAI company.
+It is capable of understanding complex instructions, generating code, and assisting in various software development tasks.

 ## Project Structure